LAW OFFICE OF AARON J. FISCHER

 My hero and mentor, Jack B. Weinstein, passed away on June 15, 2021, two months shy of his 100th birthday.
-I recently published a piece on Judge Weinstein and his vision of a collective endeavor to address the big problems of today.
+I published a piece on Judge Weinstein and his vision of a collective endeavor to address the big problems of today.

 Read my article here: